Hyundai Grandeur

-The Hyundai Grandeur (현대 그랜저) is a executive sedan manufactured and marketed by the South Korean manufacturer Hyundai since 1986, over seven generations.
+The Hyundai Grandeur (현대 그랜저), is an executive car / full-size car manufactured and marketed by the South Korean manufacturer Hyundai since 1986, over seven generations.

-From 1986 to 1996, the Grandeur was the flagship for Hyundai's South Korean range before the Hyundai Dynasty was introduced.
-It is marketed globally as the Hyundai Azera.
-As the Azera, it was the flagship of Hyundai's US and Canadian lineup until the arrival of the Genesis sedan.
-After the launch of the separate Genesis brand, the Grandeur/Azera resumed its place as the company's flagship.
+The Grandeur is Hyundai's flagship mainstream sedan, positioned below the Hyundai Dynasty, a more premium equivalent introduced in 1996 and the Equus, a flagship luxury sedan introduced in 1999, and it was also known as the Hyundai Azera in other markets such as North America and Middle East.

-As of the 2017 model year, the Azera is no longer marketed in the United States and Canada.
-The sedan continues to be available in South Korea and the Middle East.
+Since 2017, the Azera is no longer marketed in North America, specifically both the United States and Canada, as it was overshadowed by the Genesis G80, and it continues to be available in both South Korea and Middle East.

 First generation (YFL; 1986)

 The first Grandeur was a rebadged Mitsubishi Debonair produced by Hyundai.
 Initially launched with Mitsubishi-sourced 2.0L SOHC MPI version of the engine used in the first generation Sonata, a 2.4 L SOHC MPI engine was added in 1987.
 A V6 3.0 L engined model was launched in 1991 to better compete with the Daewoo Imperial.